 Wellbeing Support

-Students at Charles Campbell College are supported through the wellbeing team, which includes:
+Students at Charles Campbell College are supported by a range of staff including:

-The Student Wellbeing Team are qualified teachers and SSOs with additional skills in promoting and supporting student learning and wellbeing.
+Student support staff are qualified teachers and SSOs with a range of skills in promoting and supporting student learning and wellbeing.

 The wellbeing team offers: